-Fall 2022 and Spring 2023 applicants are eligible for a GRE waiver upon review by faculty.
+Fall 2022 and Spring and Fall 2023 applicants are eligible for a GRE waiver upon review by faculty.

 The 42-credit Master of Public Health (MPH) program at Hofstra University (located on Long Island, New York) offers an innovative curriculum and advanced training for the next generation of public health professionals.
 Drawing on the expertise and resources of Hofstra's programs in the Department of Population Health, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and Northwell Health, the Master of Public Health program's interdisciplinary approach recognizes the contributions of other disciplines, including:

 - political science